kimizhu/CapsToOps0129_ATA/CapsToOps0129_ATA/v1/Topic/What_s_new_in_ATA_version_1.5.md

 ---
-description: na
-keywords: na
-title: What&#39;s new in ATA version 1.5
+title: What&#39;s new in ATA version 1.5 ms.custom: na
-search: na
+ms.reviewer: na
-ms.date: na
+ms.suite: na
 ms.tgt_pltfrm: na
 ms.topic: article
 ms.assetid: a0d64aff-ca9e-4300-b3f8-eb3c8b8ae045
-ms.author: rkarlin@microsoft.com
+ms.author: Rkarlin
 ---
 # What&#39;s new in ATA version 1.5
 These release notes provide information about known issues in this version of  Advanced Threat Analytics.